microsoft/vscode-docs/docs/containers/docker-compose.md

 Docker Compose provides a way to orchestrate multiple containers in a single app.
 Examples include a service that processes requests and a front-end web site, or a service that uses a supporting function such as a Redis cache.
 If you are using the microservices model for your app development, you can use Docker Compose to factor the app code into several independently running services that communicate using web requests.
 This article helps you enable Docker Compose for your apps, whether they are Node.js, Python, or .NET Core, and also helps you configure debugging in VS Code for these scenarios.

 For single container usage, using Docker Compose provides tool-independent configuration.

-various settings for your app or service, such as volume mounts for the container, port mappings, and environment variables.
-With Docker Compose, these settings can be declared in a YML file.
+Configuration settings such as volume mounts for the container, port mappings, and environment variables can be declared in the docker-compose YML files.

 To use Docker Compose in VS Code using the Docker extension, you should already be familiar with the basics of [Docker Compose](https://docs.docker.com/compose/).